 I am excited to be teaching Freshmen English I and Honors English I this year!
-This will be my 23rd year as an educator, and I am excited to work with our high school students in their first year at West Plains High School.
+This will be my 24th year as an educator, and I am excited to work with our high school students during their first year at West Plains High School.

 I have worked with students at every grade level throughout my career in education.
 I have taught courses in communication arts, social studies, reading, computer technology, and research skills.
 Through my experiences as a teacher, I have learned that students truly love learning.
 I am excited every day to be a part of the West Plains School District!

 Mrs. Tracie Joiner

 High School English DepartmentWest Plains Public SchoolsMY SCHEDULE2019-20

 1ST HOUR ENGLISH I 2ND HOUR PLANNING/PREP 3RD HOUR HONORS ENGLISH I 4TH HOUR ENGLISH I 5TH HOUR

 6TH HOUR HONORS ENGLISH I 7TH HOUR ZIZZERETTE NEWSPAPER 8TH HOUR RTI BiographyBorn: Flint, MichiganUndergraduate Study: Southwest Baptist UniversityGraduate Study: Southwest Baptist University,William Woods University,Arkansas State University,Lindenwood UniversityYear(s) @ West Plains Public Schools: 14Co-curricular ActivitiesFavorite Quotes"To every man there comes in his lifetime that special moment when he is figuratively tapped on the shoulder and offered the chance to do a very special thing, unique to him and fitted to his talents.
 What a tragedy if that moment finds him unprepared or unqualified for the work which could be his finest hour."- Winston Churchill